gilcrest/diygoapi/README.md

 }
 ```

-The response body will look something like this:
+The final statement above before returning the errors is a call to the `errors.HTTPError` function.
+This function determines if an error is of type `errors.HTTPErr` and if so, forms the error json - the response body will look something like this:

 ```json
 {